Improving React Testing Library Tests

 helper:

-This works, but there is a query type with async behavior built-in and its findBy*
+This works, but there is a query type with async behavior built-in: the findBy*

-call per test block is usually enough, as at that time all the async actions have been resolved.
-So in the example above, if we want to additionally test that we have 4 items in the ItemList
+call per test block is usually sufficient, as all async actions have been resolved by that point.
+In the example above, if we want to additionally test that we have 4 items in the ItemList

-, we don't need to use async findBy*
+, we don't need to use the async findBy*

 Testing element's disappearance

 This is quite an edge case, but sometimes we want to test that an element, which was present before, has been removed from the DOM after some async action.
-RTL has a handy helper for that - waitForElementToBeRemoved
+React Testing Library has a handy helper for this - waitForElementToBeRemoved

 .
 For example, in the ListItem

-text to be removed instead of the list header to appear:
+text to be removed instead of waiting for the list header to appear:

 jsxit("renders without breaking", async () => { render(<ListPage />); await waitForElementToBeRemoved(() => screen.queryByText("Loading...")); });